idlAadarsh/clone/README.md

-# tried to write code to copy css and html of apple webpage//
+# Tried to write code to copy css and html of apple webpage//